A Permanent Supportive Housing Development for Veterans, led by Swords to Plowshares

 We are committed to open communication with neighbors and local businesses.
 A public community meeting will be held on-site to share updates, gather feedback, and continue the conversation.

 Hundreds of veterans in San Francisco struggle with housing instability and the long-term effects of service-connected injuries.
-At 1035 Van Ness, we pair deeply affordable housing integrated care and community in a central, transit-connected neighborhood—helping more veterans age in place with dignity.
+At 1035 Van Ness, we combine deeply affordable housing, integrated care, and community—helping more veterans age in place with dignity in a central, transit-connected neighborhood.

 The typical Swords to Plowshares resident is a veteran aged 55 or older, living on less than $1,200 per month and managing one or more disabilities, often related to their service.
 Many have spent years in unstable housing or cycling through temporary programs before finding stability, safety, and belonging in a Swords’ residence.